Liam-a-34/README-Generator/README.md

-# README Generator
+# Professional README Generator
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

-This is a program that will automatically generate a professional README, based off of information you provide!
+This is a professional README generator, that will automatically fill out a README based off your given information.

 ## Table of Contents